Art Hanging Handyman in Phoenix, AZ

 What if I'm renting and can't drill into walls?

-Adhesive strips work for lightweight pieces, though they're not our preference — they can damage paint when removed.
-For heavier items in a rental, talk to us.
-We have solutions that minimize wall damage and can be fully removed when you move.
+Adhesive strips work for lightweight pieces.
+They're not ideal they can damage paint when removed.
+For heavier items in rentals, talk to us first.
+We have options that stay removable and minimize wall damage.

 Can you hang mirrors and heavy decorative items the same way you hang pictures?